habibursajal/habibursajal/README.md

 ## 🏆 Featured Projects

-### 🥭 Mango Leaf Variety & Disease Classification
+### 🥭 Mango Leaf Variety Classification
-A specialized pipeline utilizing **DenseNet121** and **Explainable AI** to identify mango leaf varieties and diseases.
+A specialized pipeline utilizing **MobileNetV2** and **Explainable AI** to identify mango leaf varieties.
 This project focuses on high transparency, using heatmaps to justify model decisions.

 ### 🐜 Hybrid Ensemble Insect Classification
 A high-accuracy classification system for agricultural pests, leveraging a hybrid ensemble of **EfficientNetB0**, **MobileNetV2**, **Swin-Tiny**, and **DeiT-Tiny**.